ymz-ncnk/sync-consensus-algorithm/Syncfull Consensus Algorithm.md

   transactions during synchronization).
 This guarantees the following property: the checkpoint of each subsequent read node will always be >= than its predecessor.
+- If a read node fails, the leader must wait until the current checkpoint is saved on the quorum nodes, and then select a new read node.